 Natural slate is an excellent roofing material with centuries of architectural examples still standing today.
 Because of its reputation, curb appeal, and durability, slate is still in demand.
 However, with the rising cost of engineering, material, and labor, there is a better option for having a slate roof without the high cost and maintenance.

 Brava Old World Slate is a premium synthetic roof tile that is durable, lightweight, insect-resistant and manufactured to look precisely like real slate.
 It has a 50-year warranty and a Class C or A fire rating, and Class 4 impact rating, the highest in the industry.
 Old World Slate won’t crack or split, and can handle weather extremes better than natural slate.
-Best of all, it is available in almost unlimited custom colors, including solids and blends.
+Best of all, it is available in 11 colors, including solids and blends, designed to match any architectural style and aesthetic that seeks to be elevated by a slate roof.
+Try out our visualizer to see how the colors would work on your home!

+Beyond the satisfaction of customers with their projects, we are the winners of excellence awards for our products.
 Contact Brava today for free samples of our Old World Slate synthetic roof tile, and judge the quality for yourself.
+We can also provide quotes and help you find a contractor to make your dream come true.